DragosPancescu/C-Lexical-Analyzer-GUI/README.md

-First project for the Compilers course, simple translator using python with a tkinter GUI.
+First project for the Compilers course, simple lexical analyzer using python with a tkinter GUI.